-Our stand against racism
+Race Action Plan: our stand against racism

 As a Group, we’re guided in how we do things by a clear set of values.
 A key part of how we seek to live and breathe these values is to strive to create a fully inclusive environment for all our colleagues, customers and communities, one that is truly representative of modern-day Britain.

-While we’ve worked hard over the years to create a more inclusive organisation, the launch of the Race Action Plan in July 2020 was a real turning point in our journey.
-Launched against the backdrop of the Black Lives Matter movement and the coronavirus pandemic, the Plan has helped us to address the specific challenges we know our Black colleagues and customers are facing.
+While we’ve worked hard over the years to create a more inclusive organisation, the launch of the Race Action Plan in July 2020 was a turning point in our journey.
+Launched against the backdrop of the Black Lives Matter movement and the coronavirus pandemic, the plan has helped us to address the specific challenges we know our Black colleagues and customers are facing.

 1. We’ve set a public goal, complementing our broader 2018 Black, Asian and Minority Ethnic target, to specifically increase Black representation in senior roles from 0.6% at senior grades to at least 3% by 2025, to align with the overall UK labour market.

 4. We’re continuing to undertake regular listening sessions to gauge and understand our colleagues’ experiences and progress against our plans.
-As of October 2020, almost 200 colleagues of Black heritage have given us their views so far.
-We plan to keep on listening.

 6. We ensure diversity on all our senior executive recruitment shortlists with a Black, Asian and Minority Ethnic candidate.
 We’ve trained recruiters, hiring managers and third-party suppliers to ensure they understand our expectations and have the tools to hire inclusively.